Maximum Welfare Allocations under Quantile Valuations: Introduction

-\paragraph{Quantile based preferences. } Quantile based preferences are well-established in mathematical economics and social choice theory.
-Our proposed valuations are a generalization of \textit{preference set extensions} that lift preferences over individual items to a set of items.
-The study of preference set extensions has a long-standing history in social choice theory~\citep{BBP04a} and has been applied to hedonic coalition formation games~\citep{CeHa2003computational,CeHa2004stable}, committee selection~\citep{AzMo20a} and multidimensional matchings \citep{HNR2025strategyproof}.
-We discuss these in detail in \cref{app:relwork}, along with alternate generalizations of preference set extensions.

-\paragraph{Allocating Indivisible Items.} The problem of allocating indivisible items fairly and/or efficiently is very well studied (See \cite{AAB+2022fair} for a survey).
-Existing literature almost exclusively assumes that aggregated preferences are monotone, very often, additive\citep{CKM+2019unreasonable,ACIW2022fair}.
-Some also consider arbitrary (not necessarily monotone) valuations \citep{BBB+2024envy,BBPP2024nearly}.
+The problem of allocating indivisible items fairly and/or efficiently is very well studied (see \citet{AAB+2022fair} for a survey).
+Existing literature almost exclusively assumes that aggregated preferences are monotone, very often, additive \citep{CKM+2019unreasonable,ACIW2022fair}.
 Our proposed valuations are non-monotone for most quantiles.

-Restricted cardinality allocations have been explored for additive valuations \citep{SHS2023efficient,BiBa2018fair,CaNa2024repeatedly}.
+\paragraph{Allocating Indivisible Items.} The problem of allocating indivisible items fairly and/or efficiently is very well studied (See \citet{AAB+2022fair} for a survey).
+Existing literature almost exclusively assumes that preferences are aggregated in a monotone manner, often assuming additive valuations \citep{CKM+2019unreasonable,ACIW2022fair}, but also at times subadditive \citep{BKKN2024sublinear,BCIZ2020finding} or superadditive valuations \citep{BVV2023fair,ViZi2023weighted}.
+A couple of papers also consider arbitrary valuations, with no underlying structure guaranteed, in addition to monotone valuations \citep{BBB+2024envy,BBPP2024nearly}.
+Our paper considers quantile preferences which may be monotone for the two extreme quantiles, but non-monotone for all others.

+\paragraph{Constrained Allocations.} While typical work on allocating indivisible items does not explicitly restrict the type of allocations studied there has been some work restricting the number of items that can be allocated. \citet{SHS2023efficient} and \citet{BiBa2018fair} consider a setting where items are partitioned into categories and there is a uniform constraint on how many items of each category can be allocated to a single agent.
+For this space, \citet{BiBa2018fair} focus on envy based fairness, while \citet{SHS2023efficient} consider efficiency via pareto optimality and envy-based fairness.

+\citet{CaNa2024repeatedly} study a repeated matching setting where there are $T$ rounds and $n$ agents and $n$ items.
+In each round, each agent must receive exactly one item.
+Here, value for an item depends on how many times this agent has received the item in the past.
+For this space, \citet{CaNa2024repeatedly} pursue utilitarian social welfare and envy-based fairness.

+\paragraph{Quantile based preferences. } Quantile based preferences are well-established in mathematical economics and social choice theory. \cite{DeGa2019dynamic,DeGa2022static} show that quantile preferences are a more accurate model of real-life behavior of agents in random settings over expected utility.
+Recently, quantile valuations have been introduced to the setting of randomized social choice as well as one and two-sided matchings \cite{CaRo2025quantile}.